 STARSkate has been Skate Canada’s mainstay of figure skating in Canada for more than 40 years.
-The STARSkate program offers opportunities for skaters of all ages to develop fundamental figure skating skills in the areas of ice dance, skating skills, free skate and interpretive skating.
+The STARSkate program offers opportunities for skaters of all ages to develop fundamental figure skating skills in the areas of ice dance, skating skills, free skate, synchro, and artistic skating.
 Unique in Canada, this program teaches figure skating skills in a group and/or private lesson format in a progressive and sequential manner and includes specifically designed awards and incentives.
 Skaters have the opportunity to take Skate Canada Tests through a nationally standardized testing system.

 When you/your child registers for a STARSkate program at Thornhill, a Skate Canada sanctioned club, you also become a member of Skate Canada and will have access to:

-- opportunities to be recognized through a nationally standardized testing system for achieving specific figure skating skills
+- Opportunities to be recognized through a nationally standardized testing system for achieving specific figure skating skills

-- complimentary Gold Test pins
+- Complimentary Gold Test pins

 - Opportunity to be talent-scouted

 - Opportunity for personal growth and the development of important life skills such as goal-setting, self-discipline, confidence, time management, healthy lifestyle and coping strategies to deal with success and failure.

 Once a skater is in the Skate Canada STARSkate Program, there are several options.
 Skaters may choose to remain in the STARSkate Program, taking tests (although not mandatory) at organized test sessions and honing learned skills.
 Skaters may also choose to enter competitions, while still trying Skate Canada tests.
 Other skaters may feel that they have progressed to a point where they may wish to enter the Skate Canada Podium Pathway Program or become involved in synchronized skating, evaluating or judging, or participate as an adult or varsity member.
 Regardless of the avenue your skater chooses, STARSkate will instill a lifelong passion for figure skating.